 3 :: Controls Oxidative Stress; a trigger for elevated blood sugar

 Oxidative stress is described as an imbalance between the free radicals and antioxidants.
 Oxidative stress can trigger diabetes induced inflammation, insulin resistance and elevated blood sugar thus, leading to acceleration of diabetes.

-Studies have depicted that regular yoga asana practice and breathing exercises can increase level of antioxidants glutathione, vitamin C and superoxide dismutase leading to various benefits including reduced diabetes status and…
+Studies have depicted that regular yoga asana practice and yoga breathing exercises called pranayama can increase level of antioxidants glutathione, vitamin C and superoxide dismutase leading to various benefits including reduced diabetes status and…

 - Produces an intense calming effect on mind and is responsible for relieving stress.
 Reducing stress in turn reduces oxidative stress.